 This book takes the reader on a series of stimulating original walks through different areas of central London, focusing on one particular period of history, the Victorian, so ubiquitous that we take it for granted, and yet so astonishing and so far reaching in its variety, imagination, ambition and detail.

-..the remarkable 300-foot bell tower you never knew was there....
+..the remarkable 300-foot bell tower at the Houses of Parliament you never knew was there....

-..the extraordinary fairytale house where the Mikado was inspired..
+..the extraordinary fairytale house in Kensington where the Mikado was inspired...

 ..the best Victorian loos in the world near Old Street...

-..a hidden chapel described by Oscar Wilde as 'the most delightful private chapel in London'...
+..a hidden chapel in Bloomsbury described by Oscar Wilde as 'the most delightful private chapel in London'...

 ..London's best preserved high class Victorian shop near Tottenham Court Road…

 ...an almost complete Victorian townscape boasting the world's oldest surviving mansion block...